KQM-git/TCL/docs/evidence/general-mechanics/resources-and-efficiency.md

 Xingqiu N1 \(miss\) into Xingqiu Skill: [YouTube](https://youtu.be/LInYdyJllms)
 Qiqi N1 \(miss\) into Tartaglia Skill and Attacks: [YouTube](https://youtu.be/wf9qAnnBaFg)
 Version 2.3 Bennett N1 \(whiff\) into Tartaglia Skill and Attacks: [Imgur](https://imgur.com/eKKGUnu)
-* In Version 2.3, Mihoyo issued a supposed fix for the whiffed attacks on trees, as noted in their [patch notes](https://genshin.mihoyo.com/en/news/detail/17278).
+* In Version 2.3, miHoYo issued a supposed fix for the whiffed attacks on trees, as noted in their [patch notes](https://genshin.mihoyo.com/en/news/detail/17278).
 However, this issue can still sometimes occur post-patch, enabling this trick.

 **Significance:**
 I am the Lorax.
 I speak for the trees.